Di3go0-0/ProjectManagement/README.md

 bun run start
 ```

+## Swagger

+This project uses Swagger to document the API.
+The Swagger UI is available at `/swagger`.
+`URL/swagger` will redirect to the Swagger UI.

 This project was created using `bun init` in bun v1.1.33.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.